 “That we henceforth be no more children, tossed to and fro, and carried about with every wind of doctrine, by the sleight of men, and cunning craftiness, whereby they lie in to deceive”.

 Sound doctrine exposes false doctrine and prevents us from being deceived.

 “Take heed unto thyself, and unto the doctrine; continue in them: for in doing this thou shalt both save thyself and them that hear thee” (1 Tim.
 4:16).

 Paul obviously is not referring to Timothy’s salvation when he said, “save thyself and them that hear thee”.
 The context of this chapter deals with deception.
-So when Paul says “save thyself,” he’s speaking of being saved from false doctrine.
-Save thyself and those whom you teach from being deceived!
-Sound doctrine is the guardian of correct interpretation.
+So when Paul says “save thyself,” he’s speaking of being delivered from false doctrine.
+Save thyself and those whom you teach from being deceived.
+Sound doctrine is of utmost importance...especially in the latter days.